Serving locals and travellers since the 1500s

 Built in Elizabethan times, The White Horse at Woolstone is almost 500 years old and is set in the olde worlde village of Woolstone, in the heart of the Vale of Whitehorse; 11 miles from Swindon, 5 miles from Faringdon and 7 miles from Wantage.

-Thomas Hughes of 'Tom Brown's Schooldays fame is said to have written his books here.
+Thomas Hughes of 'Tom Brown's Schooldays fame is said to have written his books here and The White Horse is mentioned in J.K.Rowling's new book, Lethal White.

 - 6 en-suite rooms, all with excellent water pressure